 A product title should be relevant and compelling so that it convinces shoppers to click your listing, search result, or paid advertisement instead of the one next to it.
 When your product appears in an advertisement or as search result, a great title shows shoppers that you can provide exactly what they are looking for.
-Consider enhancing your titles with the product structures recommended tips below.
+Write better product titles in ten minutes or less when you enhance your titles using the tips below.

 It is very tempting to title your listings the same way you name your products.
 Don’t.
 Your product name is not always representative of what the product is.
 For instance, you may have a body spray called “Mystique” and may be tempted to title your listing “Mystique.”
 Customers meeting your product for the first time may have to make some guesses about what you are selling.
 Make sure you title your product listings in such a way that it acts as a mini description.